Field-Robotics-Lab/dave/urdf/scripts/mesh_distortion/README.md

 - Blender sometimes does not export the texture back to a COLLADA file correctly.
-  Inputting OBJ and exporting COLLADA works fine.
+  Importing OBJ and exporting COLLADA works fine.